-As the needs analysis progresses, it is likely that the NA will collect a large amount of information.
-The NA needs to make sense out of all the different outcomes by pulling out the elements which are the most valuable or which will have the most impact on future inclusion activities.
+As the needs analysis progresses, you will likely collect a large amount of information.
+As the process draws to a close, you are going to have to make sense out of all the different outcomes by pulling out the elements which are the most valuable or which will have the most impact on future inclusion activities.